 Other areas that need cleaning

-Also consider other areas that need deep cleaning inside your home.
+Also, consider other areas that need deep cleaning inside your home.
 Do you have lots of area rugs or fabric upholstery?
-If the answer is yes then consider buying something capable of cleaning above floors.
+If the answer is yes, then consider buying something capable of cleaning the areas above floors.

-Another option if you don’t want to lug around a huge machine would be buying something more compact.
-It is a good tool to have just in case emergencies arise like the dog peeing on the sofa or your toddler dropping a glass of milk.
+Another option if you don’t want to lug around a massive machine would be buying something more compact.
+It is an excellent tool to have just in case emergencies arise, like the dog peeing on the sofa or your toddler dropping a glass of milk.

 Perhaps the biggest strength of the Mighty Pro X3 would be its ability to deep clean even plush carpet.

-If you need deep cleaning for plush carpet inside a large home then this is a no-brainer option.
+If you need a deep cleaning for plush carpet inside a large home, then this is a no-brainer option.

-- Has deep cleaning power that can keep carpet clean and free of allergens
+- Has deep cleaning power that can keep the carpet clean and free of allergens

-- Wide cleaning path means less passes which makes it more efficient
+- Wide cleaning path means fewer passes which makes it more efficient

 - Despite the bulk, it is easy to move around